New York's 45th State Assembly district

 New York's 45th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Michael Novakhov since 2023, defeating then-incumbent Steven Cymbrowitz.

 Geography

+2010s-present

 District 45 is located in Brooklyn, comprising portions of Midwood, Manhattan Beach, Brighton Beach, Gravesend, and Sheepshead Bay.

+The district overlaps (partially) with New York's 8th and 9th congressional districts, the 17th, 22nd and 23rd districts of the New York State Senate, and the 43rd, 44th, 47th and 48th districts of the New York City Council.